Second quantized quantum field theory based on invariance properties of locally conformally flat space-times

 \subsection{Higher order computations}

-Using similar techniques to those discussed above one can construct many intertwining kernels from invariant measures such as $\Omega_m,\Omega_{f,m}$ for $m\in{\bf R}\setminus\{0\}$, and those associated with fermion loops, the electron self energy and sums and convolutions of such invariant measures (it can be shown that such convolutions exists and are $K$ invariant when the measures are causal, i.e. have support in the closed future null cone of the origin), and therefore one can compute ``radiative corrections" to M\"{o}ller scattering and compare the results with those obtained using renormalization.
+Using similar techniques to those discussed above one can construct many intertwining kernels from covariant measures such as $\Omega_m,\Omega_{f,m}$ for $m\in{\bf R}\setminus\{0\}$, and those associated with fermion loops, the electron self energy and sums and convolutions of such covariant measures (it can be shown that such convolutions exists and are $K$ covariant when the test functions are taken from the Schwartz class), and therefore one can compute ``radiative corrections" to M\o ller scattering and compare the results with those obtained using renormalization.
 One can also construct intertwining operators using the $W$ boson propagator to obtain further understanding of the weak interaction.

-$K$ intertwining kernels ${\mathcal M}\in{\mathcal K}_{kl}$ correspond to potentially occurring scattering processes involving $k$ $|$in$>$ fermions an $l$ $|$out$>$ fermions.
-It would be of interest to know which superfields correspond to actually occurring scattering processes rather than just potentially occurring processes.
+$K$ intertwining kernels ${\mathcal M}\in{\mathcal L}_{kl}$ correspond to potentially occurring scattering processes involving $k$ $|$in$>$ fermions an $l$ $|$out$>$ fermions.
+It would be of interest to know which kernels correspond to actually occurring scattering processes rather than just potentially occurring processes.

 We propose that one can define an analogue of the usual exterior differentiation operation in the kernel algebra bundle, or the superspace bundle with which it is associated, (in which formalism one will define ``creation" and ``annihilation" operators) and then consider an analogue of the de Rham cohomology for this bundle.
 It is to be expected that, as in the finite dimensional case, this cohomology is related to the topology of space-time.
-This will provide a means for identifying distinguished superfields and hence distinguished, or ``actually occurring" scattering processes (by analogy with the manner in which distinguished (classical) electromagnetic fields were identified in [2]).
+This will provide a means for identifying distinguished kernels and hence distinguished, or ``actually occurring" scattering processes.
 This will be the topic of a subsequent paper.